spookyGh0st/beatwalls/README.md

 `/bw $name $scale $repeatCount $repeatGap $PARAMETERS`

-> check out the [Wiki Page](https://github.com/spookyGh0st/beatwalls/wiki) for some example Usage
+check out the [Wiki Page](https://github.com/spookyGh0st/beatwalls/wiki) for example Usage

 - Then just drag whole song folder on the beatwalls.exe.
 It will automatically create the BeatwallAsset File the first time it is run.
 _(or open it in a cli)_